 People with fibromyalgia may experience:

 While scientists have yet to discover the cause of fibromyalgia, they have found evidence that links it to an inflammation in the brain.
+You may be at a higher risk if someone in your immediate family has the disorder.
+It is believed that the condition may be caused by a genetic mutation that can be inherited.

 According to pain management expert Benjamin Abraham, MD, "We still don't full understand what causes fibromyalgia.
 But brain scans of patients with fibromyalgia show this neuroinflammation."